Ilmi91/Ilmi91/README.md

 # 👋 Hi, I'm Ilmi Setia

 Welcome to my GitHub Profile!
 I'm passionate about data analysis, tech, and creating efficient solutions.
-You can check out [My Resume](https://www.linkedin.com/in/ilmi-bilquish/)
+You can check out [My Resume](https://www.linkedin.com/in/ilmi-bilquish/) here!

-## ⚡Fun Fact about Me
+#### 💡Fun Fact about Me
 I used to design buildings, and now I design dashboards — turns out, structure and storytelling matter in both!

-## 💻Projects
+#### 💻Projects
 Take a look at projects I have worked at [My Portfolio](https://www.linkedin.com/in/ilmi-bilquish/)

-## ⚒️Tools
+#### ⚒️Tools
 Language : SQL, Python
 Database: SSMS, MySQL
 Visualisation  : Power BI, Tableau

-## 📫Connect with Me
+#### 📫Connect with Me
 [LinkedIn](https://www.linkedin.com/in/ilmi-bilquish/)